 In short, the question: “How often should I replace Staff Uniform?”, is a tough one.
 It varies widely on industry but there will always be a need to replace them at some point; whether through your own decision or an immediate need for it.

-Stay organised and plan for any possible workwear needs, as much as possible, to get the best value for your business.
+Stay organised and plan for any possible uniform needs to get the best value for your business.